whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-05-Oui-Please-Vol-16-Subscription-Box-Review-Coupon.md

 <br>

-<p>Unfortunately this ring is too big for my petite fingers.
+<p>So yeah, unfortunately this ring is too big for my petite fingers.
 I even tried it on with my thumb as you can see.
 There's no sizing stated since the ring only came inside a red jewelry pouch with no brand packaging or info at all.
 But I did measure and the diameter is about 1.67cm which translates to size 7.
-Way too big for my fingers, so so sad.
+Way too big for my size 4 fingers (yes, I'm that petite), so so sad.
 I really wanted to wear this!
 Oh well, I'll probably trade this with another subscriber or end up gifting it (sad face).</p>

 <br>